material-components/material-components-web/packages/mdc-checkbox/README.md

 ### Using the JS Component

-MDC Checkbox ships with a Component / Foundation combo which progressively enhances the checkbox state transitions to achieve full parity with the material design motion for switching checkbox states.
+MDC Checkbox ships with a Component / Foundation combo which progressively enhances the checkbox state transitions to achieve full parity with the Material Design motion for switching checkbox states.

 #### Including in code